 Days later, Katie expressed that she might be interested in me, and from there began a whole new relationship - and a rather jarring adjustment for my family.
 There also began a turning point for me to regain all that I had lost.
 In the ashes of my failed marriage and family, Katie was the angel who helped me carry onward.
 She gave me strength to deal with the issues at home.
 She helped me believe in myself again.
 Coincidentally, Renee's friend Matt moved in with her about the same time, so we both jumped into completely new relationships!

 I have been very fortunate in my divorce, because Renee and I already owned two houses and two businesses and two cars, and the kids were well accustomed to migrating back and forth between the two properties.
-Renee moved into what was the Green University® LLC intern house, and I kept the original property in Pony.
+Renee moved into what was the Green University® LLC student house, and I kept the original property in Pony.
 In actuality, she had never really been comfortable in Pony anyway.
 It was my town, filled with my relatives, and she never reached out to make friends.
 She was depressed in our marriage.
 And, as I later learned, she had been dreaming of getting divorced back when we first bought the store.
 She has certainly been happier in her new life than she ever was with me.
-And although a divorce tears apart the world of any child, I think our situation has been about as smooth as could be hoped for, and Renee and I remain on intermittently good terms.

 There was nothing logical about my relationship with Katie.
 And yet, there was a strange chemistry between us, and it is hard to imagine ever encountering anything like it again.
 We had everything and nothing in common.
 Oddly, Katie always dreamed of having a big greenhouse and a sunroom and cooking on a wood-fired cookstove.
 In a strange way, it seemed as if we belonged together.
 It wasn't until she started drying fruit leather and canning chicken and venison for the cellar that I realized just how familiar she seemed.
 In her personality and her interests, she is in many ways like Grandma Josie.